 It is the achiever's responsibility to ensure they are keeping up with the above requirements.
 Failure to adhere to the above expectations will result in the achiever becoming inactive in the society.
 Achievers placed into inactive status will be notified if they are not meeting guidelines and are welcome attend monthly meetings (that are not replaced by activities and/or events).
-Achievers that go into inactive status may apply for August Reactivation.
+Achievers that go into inactive status may apply for August Reactivation (posted to website in July/August).
 Students made inactive may begin to submit this form along with the supporting documents below in June for August Reactivation consideration.
+Students placed in active status their 11 th -12 th (includes rising) year will not be eligible for the Academic Enrichment Award.
 Please see website for more information.
+10